 - Setting Proper Credit Limits – Use this opportunity to realign credit limits.
 Make sure they are informed by the credit exposure you have for the entire global corporate hierarchy for that customer.
 Consider adjusting credit limits (up and down) based on the individual risk assessment of that customer.

-- Establishing Appropriate Credit Terms and Conditions – Evaluating the potential risk of each new opportunity or customer renewal will help realign your credit terms based on the probability the customer will pay on time and within terms.
+- Establishing Appropriate Terms – Evaluating the potential risk of each new opportunity or customer renewal will help realign your credit terms based on the probability the customer will pay on time and within terms.

-- Monitoring Portfolio Risk – Perhaps more urgently, consider deploying credit risk monitoring of the entire global portfolio to pick up on pockets of weakness that could result in bad debt losses from potential bankruptcies.
+- Monitoring Portfolio Risk – Perhaps more urgently, I advise to also consider deploying credit risk monitoring of the entire global portfolio to pick up on pockets of weakness that could result bad debt losses from potential bankruptcies.

 There are opportunities in every economic situation.
-Many companies may need to quickly acknowledge that bad debt losses have been muted over the past 10 years.
-We could be entering a new economic reality that requires a more active approach to credit risk mitigation.
+Many companies may need to quickly acknowledge that while bad debt losses have been muted over the past 10 years, we may be entering into a new economic reality which requires a more active approach to credit risk mitigation.

 Let Dun & Bradstreet help you understand the hidden risk in your customer portfolio through the D&B Customer Risk Health Scan.
-This complimentary report identifies which of your customers are in geographies, industries or corporate families that are significantly impacted by coronavirus, or were already showing signs of financial stress prior to the outbreak.
+This complimentary report identifies which of your customers are located in an area affected by Coronavirus.